 - All requirements and verification must be received and approved before students will be allowed to move into summer housing.

-Summer 2018 Housing Applications are currently open on Goldlink.
+Summer 2019 Housing Application will be open April 1st on Goldlink.
 If you are a new, incoming student and wish to live on campus the summer before your first full academic year at Missouri Western please contact Residential Life at (816) 383-7100.

-The Summer 2018 housing rate is $85 per week.
+The Summer 2019 housing rate is $90 per week.
 “Summer weeks” run Sunday to Saturday.
-If a student checks in anytime during the designated week they will be charged the full $85 rate no matter the number of days in occupancy.
+If a student checks in anytime during the designated week they will be charged the full $90 rate no matter the number of days in occupancy.
 Summer Housing is charged directly to the student’s bill and may be paid through Goldlink or the Business Office.
-Summer bills will be available beginning May 8, 2018.
 No meal plans or food service is available in the summer term.